 Good To Know

 Before you commit to home health care, the home health agency should tell you (in writing) how much Medicare will pay for the services they will provide.
 The agency should also tell you (again, in writing) if any of their services or products will not be covered by Medicare, and how much each will cost.
 In addition, the agency should give you an Advance Beneficiary Notice (ABN) before providing any services or supplies that Medicare will not cover.

 In addition to getting this information from your home health agency, you should also ask your doctor or health care provider how much the services and products that they will provide cost.
 Ask them if they accept your Medicare assignment and other insurance . . . and how much you will be responsible for out of pocket.

 Coordinating Medicare and home care insurance is complicated.
-Contact us (by clicking the GET MEDICARE AND MEDICAID HELP link below) if ACCESSMed can help.
+Contact us (by clicking the GET AHCCCS MEDICAID HELP link at the bottom of this page) if ACCESSMed can help.

 And, click this link to learn about Long-Term Care options from the official U.S. government Medicare website, Medicare.gov.